stephcia/Microsoft-Studios-Analysis/README.md

 ## Business Problem

-Microsoft has observed the trend of large tech companies producing original video content and has expressed an interest in establishing a presence by creating a new studio, despite their limited experience in the film industry.
+Microsoft has observed the trend of large tech companies producing original video content and has an interest in establishing a presence by creating a new studio, despite their limited experience in the film industry.

 Our team is performing a comprehensive analysis of Microsoft and the film industry to determine the the key variables that Microsoft should consider while producing a profitable and successful film.